makerscraft/pair-branch/README.md

   $ ./install # will install to /usr/local/bin

-**Note** This utility is dependent on having [set-git-user](../../../set-git-user) utility installed for setting up the git config for pair work on your workstation.
+**Note:** This utility is dependent on having [set-git-user](../../../set-git-user) utility installed for setting up the git config for pair work on your workstation.
 Please install that first.

 #### The simplest use of this utility for pairing: